RedCheese/top_uk_youtuners_2024/README.md

 # Objectives
    - Whats the Key Point?

 Head of Marketing wants to find out who the top Youtubers are in 2024 and determine which one would be the best to run a amrketing campaign throughtout the rest of the year

-   - What is the dieal solution?
+   - What is the ideal solution?

 To create a dashboard that provides insights into the top UK Youtubers that include their:
 - subscriber count
 - total views